 (18) A special facility licence may be granted for the purpose of allowing the sale of liquor at an amusement venue (being premises the primary purpose of which is the playing and viewing of snooker, bowling, electronic games or other similar amusements) to patrons at the venue.

-Interstate wine club

-(19) A special facility licence may be granted for the purpose of allowing an interstate liquor merchant to sell packaged liquor, sent from the State or Territory in which the merchant is licensed, to persons in Western Australia who are members of a wine club.

-(20) A licence granted for this purpose does not permit the sale of liquor other than packaged liquor.

-(21) In subregulation (19) —

-“interstate liquor merchant” means a person who is authorised under the law of another State or of a Territory to sell packaged liquor by sending it to persons outside that State or Territory.
+[Heading deleted in Gazette 1 May 2007 p.
+1871.]

+[(19)-(21)) repealed]

 Auction

 (22) A special facility licence may be granted for the purpose of allowing the sale by auction of packaged liquor at premises specified in the licence.